johnkoht/website/content/blog/what-is-custom-software/index.md

 Custom software can be a powerful tool that helps organizations innovate and grow.
 Unlike off-the-shelf products, custom software is designed and built specifically for an organization or a set of users.
 While it can be expensive and time-consuming, the payoff in efficiency, process improvements, and competitive advantage can transform an organization into a leader.

 It's essential to recognize that custom software is an investment that should typically have a realizable ROI.
 How much money will this software save us per year?
 How much time is opened up because of this software?
 How many errors and omissions will be eliminated because of this software?
 When custom software is approached in this manner, it will lead to exceptional results for your organization.

-If you're interested in learning more about custom software or discussing a possible project, then [reach out](https://ww.kohactive.com/contact/) to our team for a free consultation.